ploigos/ploigos-step-runner/CONTRIBUTING.md

 a Java/Maven repo to test with.
 If you're testing another language or framework, use an application written for that language.

-> :notepad: If you're testing using a different repo, make sure to create a psr.yaml file in that root of that repo for PSR configurations.
+> :notebook: If you're testing using a different repo, make sure to create a psr.yaml file in that root of that repo for PSR configurations.

 **Make sure to add tests for any new step implementers!**